 A Mexican football winger whose dazzling speed and loyalty made him a club icon, before his life took a dramatic and controversial turn off the pitch.

-Jesús Arellano's story is one of two starkly different halves.
-For the first part of his life, he was 'El Chapito,' the electrifying right winger whose blistering pace and technical skill made him a fan favorite at Club Deportivo Guadalajara, commonly known as Chivas.
-His commitment to the club, which famously fields only Mexican-born players, and his role in their 1997 championship run cemented his status as a legend at Estadio Jalisco.
-He also represented Mexico in two World Cups, in 1998 and 2002, known for his dangerous runs and crossing ability.
-However, after retirement, his narrative veered into shocking territory.
-In 2018, U.S. authorities issued a warrant for his arrest, alleging his involvement in a large-scale international drug trafficking conspiracy.
-He became a fugitive, a dramatic fall from grace that has overshadowed his athletic legacy and remains an unresolved chapter in his complex life.
+Jesús Arellano helped Club Deportivo Guadalajara win the 1997 championship, becoming a fan favorite as the electrifying right winger known as 'El Chapito.'
+His blistering pace and technical skill made him a legend at Estadio Jalisco.
+He represented Mexico in two World Cups, 1998 and 2002, using dangerous runs and crossing ability.
+After retirement, his narrative shifted.
+In 2018, U.S. authorities issued a warrant for his arrest, alleging involvement in a large-scale international drug trafficking conspiracy.
+He became a fugitive, a dramatic fall from grace that overshadowed his athletic legacy.

 1965–1980